Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 Product category certification quick reference

 Estimates only.
-Costs and timelines vary by product complexity, lab, and the exact standard required.
+Costs and timelines vary by complexity, lab, and required standard.

 Product categoryTypical certifications and standardsTypical cost rangeTypical timeline